adrianboston/rsnap/README.md

 #### Filesystem compatibility

-Most NAS devices use ext4, Btrfs, XFS, or network filesystems (SMB/NFS).
-APFS snapshots won’t work here, so Time Machine’s block-level magic is useless. rsnap just relies on file-level hard links, which work fine over these filesystems (or at least over NFS/SMB with some caveats).
+Most NAS devices use `ext4`, `Btrfs`, `XFS`, or network filesystems (`SMB/NFS`).
+APFS snapshots won’t work here, so Time Machine’s block-level magic cannot be utilized. `rsnap` just relies on file-level hard links, which work fine over these filesystems (or at least over NFS/SMB with some caveats).

 #### Flexibility